emersonmellado/nodebcjan6_2020/javascript.md

 #### Practice
 * Create a folder called js inside your exercises folder.
-- All fils of our JS studies will live in here.
+- All files of our JS studies will live in here.

 [Exercise 1](./exercises/js/ex_1.md)